 Looking for a new science activity to engage the senses?
 Try doing a nature walk with your child in your community.
 Prepare a scavenger hunt, go bird watching, or see how many different types of plants your child can spot.
 For a list of great places to take a nature walk near you, check out TrailLink or NatureFind.
 Don’t forget to bring your binoculars!

 10. Check Out Indoor PE Videos

 Physical education videos on the computer might sound a little contradictory, but in cold and rainy seasons, YouTube can be your new best friend!
 There are dozens of kid-friendly YouTube channels designed with the sole purpose of facilitating indoor PE sessions.

 Just because you can’t leave the home doesn’t mean your child can’t get some much-needed exercise in.
 For starters, check out the GoNoodle channel to get your child dancing, stretching, and jumping.

-Do you have any other ideas about how to add variety to a daily or weekly homeschool schedule?
+Do you have any other homeschooling ideas that make learning more fun?
 Share your suggestions by leaving a comment below!